ozaner/ozanerhansha.github.io-OLD/_posts/computer-science/00-0-0-boolean-logic-in-linear-algebra.md

 \end{align}$$

 Because of this, we can simplify many of the expressions above (example $ab=0$ b.c either $a$ or $b$ is $0$) to form a more simpler vector:

-*We can also think of this finding non-contingent statements and simplifying them.*

 $$\begin{pmatrix}
   (ac)^2+a^2cd+abc^2+abcd+abd^2+b^2cd \\
   abcd+bd^2\\